gsurplus/ExData_Plotting1/README.md

 ## Overview
-Using the data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, which contains individual househouse electric power consumption data from one household, for almost 4 years, I have constructed a 4 plots that examine how household energy usage varies over a 2-day period in 2007.
+Using the data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, which contains individual househouse electric power consumption data from one household, for almost 4 years, I have constructed 4 plot files that examine how household energy usage varies over a 2-day period in 2007.

 ## Raw Data Characteristics